Hot Springs, Chang Chenmo Valley: Geography

 Geologist Frederic Drew states that the Chang Chenmo river flows on a barren gravel bed, with occasional alluvial patches where vegetation is found.
 Hot Springs is one such location.
 In the vicinity are also other such patches, named Pamzal, Tsogtsalu (or Tsolu) and Gogra.
 They were historical halting places for travellers and trading caravans, with a supply of water, fuel and fodder.
 Nomadic Ladakhi graziers also used them for grazing cattle.

 A large tributary called Kugrang joins the Chang Chenmo River near Hot Springs.
 Gogra is in the valley of the Kugrang River, northwest of Hot Springs.
 The Changlung River flows in from the northeast to join Kugrang at this location.

 According to the Gazetteer of Kashmir and Ladak, there are "celebrated" hot springs at Kyam, which were visited by the Ladakhis of the Pangong district and the Tibetans of the Rudok district.
 The water had a temperature of 179 F in August and was suffused with soda and sulphur.
 The local people believed that it was beneficial for ailments like rheumatism.
 The springs are believed to arise from the geological fault represented by the Changchenmo Valley, which separates the Paleozoic, Triassic and Jurassic rocks of the Karakoram range to the north from the older Paleozoic rocks to the south.

+Transport

+Within India, it is reachable via Tsogtsalu, which is further connected to mainland India via two motorable roads, the "Phobrang-Marsimik La-Tsogtsalu-Hot Springs Road" (PMTHR) or "Marsimik La Road" via Phobrang-Marsimik La-Tsogstsalu to Hot Springs, and via the other alternate route the 55 km long "Changchenmo-Tsogtsalu Road" (CTR) from confluence of Changchenmo & Shyok River to Tsogtsalu.